 It is important to talk with a doctor to find out which vaccines are recommended for older loved ones and to make sure to stay current with any vaccine boosters as well.
 The following immunizations are recommended for aging adults, according to the Centers for Disease Control and Prevention (CDC):

-Flu shot – The flu shot helps to prevent influenza, a virus that causes fevers, chills, aches, sore throat, and other symptoms.
+Flu shot – The flu vaccine helps to prevent influenza, a virus that causes fevers, chills, aches, sore throat, and other symptoms.
 The flu is often mild for many people, but it can be serious and even life threatening for older adults or people with chronic illness, such as asthma, diabetes, kidney disease, heart disease or a past stroke.
 These individuals also have a higher risk of developing a secondary infection, such as pneumonia, while the body is trying to fight off the flu.
-The flu vaccine helps to reduce the risk of serious illness from the flu virus.

-All adults should receive an annual flu shot before the end of October.
-If that timeframe isn’t possible, it’s still beneficial to get the vaccine as soon as possible because flu season continues into January.
-Flu vaccines take at least two weeks to be effective.
-They are given annually because the virus changes and because protection from the vaccine lessens over time.
+All adults should receive an annual flu shot before the end of October or as soon as possible to prepare for flu season..
+Flu vaccines are given annually because its effectiveness decreases over time and take at least two weeks to be effective.
 Additionally, there are several types of flu vaccines available including higher-dose immunizations designed to be more effective in adults aged 65 and older.

-Measles, mumps, and rubella (MMR) booster – Although children typically receive the MMR vaccine, some adults may need to get at least one dose.
-Anyone born in 1957 or later who doesn’t have evidence of measles immunity should receive the MMR vaccine.
+Measles, mumps, and rubella (MMR) booster – According to the CDC, individuals born before 1957 are considered immune; however, anyone born in 1957 or later should receive the MMR vaccine if they don’t have evidence of measles immunity.
+Although children typically receive the MMR vaccine, some adults may need to get at least one dose.
 Evidence of immunity usually includes vaccination records or blood tests.
-Individuals born before 1957 are considered immune, according to the CDC.

 COVID-19 vaccine and boosters – COVID-19 vaccines help to prevent serious illness, hospitalizations, and death in older adults.
 Keeping up with boosters can help provide protection that has decreased since the last dose while providing protection against newer variants.
-As of October 2022, it is recommended that everyone aged 5 and older receive COVID-19 vaccinations and any boosters for which they are eligible.
-There are different versions of the COVID-19 vaccine and boosters, so speak with the doctor to determine which one is best for a senior loved one.
+As of October 2022, it is recommended that everyone aged 5 and older receive the COVID-19 vaccinations and any boosters for which they are eligible.
+There are different versions of the COVID-19 vaccine and boosters, so consult with a doctor to determine which vaccine is best for an older loved one.

 Where to Find Vaccines